awsdocs/aws-sct-user-guide/doc_source/CHAP-converting-fastload-rsql.md

 **To add a FastLoad job script to your AWS SCT project**

-1. Create a new project in AWS SCT or open an existing project\.
+1. Create a new project in AWS SCT, or open an existing project\.
 For more information, see [Creating an AWS SCT project](CHAP_UserInterface.md#CHAP_UserInterface.Project)\.

 1. Choose **Add source** from the menu, and then choose **Teradata** to add your source database to the project\.
 For more information, see [Using Teradata as a source](CHAP_Source.Teradata.md)\.

-1. Choose **Add target** from the menu and to add a target Amazon Redshift database to your AWS SCT project\.
+1. Choose **Add target** from the menu and add a target Amazon Redshift database to your AWS SCT project\.

    You can use a virtual Amazon Redshift target database platform\.
 For more information, see [Using virtual targets](CHAP_Mapping.VirtualTargets.md)\.